 Webflow is the new kid on the block, and it works a lot like Showit.
-You don’t have to know any HTML or CSS to design a beautiful site on this platform, and your creativity options are limitless.
+You don’t have to know any HTML or CSS to design a beautiful site on this platform, and your creative options are limitless.

 It’s responsive to different screen sizes and has incredible SEO options.
 There are also tons of template options that you can use as a stepping stone to creating the bare bones of your website if you can’t afford a designer just yet.